 - 6. Restart your machine to complete the removal. - 7.
-Follow the same instructions to remove WinPcap.
+Follow the same instructions to remove Npcap if there are no other applications that use Npcap (for example, Tenable Nessus Agents for Windows).

 Remove Tenable Nessus Network Monitor from macOS

 To remove Tenable Nessus Network Monitor from macOS: